 Wine Tasting at Coloma Valley Wineries

 David Girard Vineyards – 40 acres of grapes planted on 85 acres, spectacular views and award winning wines.
-Visit the tasting room Friday-Sunday between 11-5pm, and special events throughout the year.
+Visit the tasting room by appointment and during special events throughout the year.

 Gold Hill Vineyards – Premium beers and wines.
 Tasting room open Thursday through Sunday, from 10 am till 5 pm and by appointment.